Gartered trogon: Distribution and habitat

 T. c. sallaei is the northernmost subspecies of gartered trogon.
 It is found on the Caribbean slope of central Mexico and from the Caribbean and Pacific slopes of southern Mexico through Belize, Guatemala, and El Salvador into northern Honduras and possibly into Nicaragua.
 T. c. concinnus is found from Costa Rica through most of Panama into western Colombia, and separately from western Ecuador into northwestern Peru.
 The nominate T. c. caligatus is found from the Caribbean slope of Panama's Darién Province through northern Colombia into western Venezuela.
 It is a year round resident in Mexico but its movements elsewhere, if any, are unknown.

 The gartered trogon is generally a bird of semi-open landscapes such as forest edges, clearings, gallery forest, secondary forest, and shaded coffee and cacao plantations.
 In Mexico it is also found in denser evergreen forest and rainforest.
 In elevation it ranges as high as 1400 m in Central America but is generally more common in lowlands.

 Behavior

 Feeding

 The gartered trogon usually feeds by hovering to pick fruit and invertebrates from vegetation.
 It diet includes a larger amount of fruit than most other trogons but also many types of insects and other invertebrates.
 It sometimes joins mixed-species foraging flocks.

 Breeding

 The gartered trogon's breeding season spans from March to June in Mexico, May to July in El Salvador, and February to June in Costa Rica.
-It nests in an wasp, ant, or termite arboreal nest or a hole in a rotten tree, with a typical clutch of two or three eggs.
+It nests in a wasp, ant, or termite arboreal nest or a hole in a rotten tree, with a typical clutch of two or three eggs.